MicrosoftDocs/quantum-docs/articles/intro-to-resource-estimation.md

 Using the Resource Estimator, you can understand the impact of architectural design choices and quantum error correction schemes.
 The Resource Estimator will help you understand how many qubits are needed to run an application, how long it will take to run, and which qubit technologies are better suited to solving a specific problem.
 Understanding these requirements will allow you to prepare and refine quantum solutions to run on future, scaled quantum machines.

 ## How to use the Resource Estimator

-To use the Resource Estimator you need a QIR quantum program, for example a program written in Q#, Qiskit, or a QIR generator as PyQIR.
-Then, you specify the target parameters that define the characteristics of the quantum computer that you want to use to run your program.
-You can either use the predifined target parameters or customize them to your needs.

 You submit your program and the target parameters to the Resource Estimator, and it returns the resources needed to run your program in the form of a report data.
 For more information, see [Understand the results of the Resource Estimator](xref:microsoft.quantum.overview.resources-estimator-output.data).